infotel4iarc/CanReg5-RestAPI/readme.md

     ```
 - POST /api/tumour: create a tumour
   - 201: tumour created
+  - 400: validation error
   - 404: the linked patient is not found
   - 409: tumour already exists
 - POST /api/source: create a source
   - 201: source created
+  - 400: validation error
   - 404: the linked tumour is not found
   - 409: source already exists
 - POST /api/population: create a new population dataset
   - creates a new dataset in the main database
   - uses the same json structure as the export of a dataset in CanReg5